AnthonyCxx/AnthonyCxx/README.md

 Hi,

-I'm Ethan Cox and I'm currently a student at High Point University studying computer science with a concentration in cybersecurity.
-I am also minoring in Chinese (Mandarin).
+I'm Ethan Cox and I'm currently a student at High Point University studying computer science with a concentration in cybersecurity. <br />I am also minoring in Chinese (Mandarin).

 I primarily program in C++, however I also know Python and do a bit of Bash, C, and x86 Assembly (AT&T Style).
 I enjoy programming a great deal and I spent a lot of time on deepening